 Optimization of sawmill residues collection for bioenergy production [Zamar et al., 2017]

-Impact assessment of biomass-based district heating systems in densely populated communities.
-Part II: Would the replacement of fossil fuels improve ambient air quality and human health?
-[Petrov et al., 2017]
+Impact assessment of biomass-based district heating systems in densely populated communities (Part II) [Petrov et al., 2017]

 THESES & DISSERTATIONS